 Getting to Lokrum Island

 There are tourist boats that provide a ride to the Island at Dubrovnik’s Old Port (Porporela).
 They leave every 1 1/2 hours in low season and up to every fifteen minutes in high season and cost about 40 Kuna (5 Euros) as of this writing.
 Be sure to ask the time of the last boat offered by the company that you choose, as over night stays are not allowed.
+If you need a place to stay, check out these recommendations about where to stay in Dubrovnik (by a local).

 Additional articles about travel in Croatia that you might enjoy: